Quest2GM/RobotVision/README.md

 ## PID Control
 ![](pid_ctrl_demo.gif)

 You can basically draw a path for the robot to follow and the robot will follow it.
+The PID constants are tunable, and the  error is computed as the straight line distance between the robot and the closest point to the path.

+# Progress
+- [x] Dubin's Path calculator
+- [x] PID Control
+- [ ] Lead-Lag Control
+- [ ] Kalman Filtering (Normal, Extended, Unscented)
+- [ ] Bayesian Localization
+- [ ] SLAM